Updated May 8, 2023

 - Another example of Six Sigma is that it encourages the executives to brainstorm for new and innovative ideas for the growth of the company to ensure improvement.
 The main aim is not to repeat any mistakes keeping in mind the previous progress as well as suggestions.

 - An approach to reduce the time taken for the product to reach the customer since the order has been placed can be reduced to fulfill customer needs is done by this methodology.
 This would make the process much faster and increase brand value by making the customers happy.

 - A lot of different types of charts and graphs are developed for the implementation of Six Sigma.
 Some of them are; the affinity diagram, histogram, Pareto charts, regression analysis, etc.

 - Affinity diagram- The affinity diagram tools help the six sigma process in such a way that it picks and chooses the best alternative out of all the techniques and ideas.
 These are submitted by the people of the organization.
 It then groups the most viable ideas and issues together after gathering a large amount of data from all the sources

 There are various reasons why a company should follow the Six Sigma project.
 With increasing costs, competition as well as complex processes, efficiency has to also increase at the same pace.
 It has also been observed that a full-time solution is what is needed nowadays.
-The best way to resolve is continuous training and minimizing the variations.
-There are many examples of this, using inexpensive and handy day to day materials, recycling of the materials, increasing the speed of each cycle, reducing and then elimination of factory defects.
+The best way to resolve is by continuous training and minimizing the variations.
+There are many examples of this, using inexpensive and handy day-to-day materials, recycling of the materials, increasing the speed of each cycle, reducing and then eliminating of factory defects.